o7-Fire/NodeNsfwJSAPI/README.md

 ## NSFW API Detection with NodeJS

 [![Run on Repl.it](https://repl.it/badge/github/o7-Fire/NodeNsfwJSAPI)](https://repl.it/github/o7-Fire/NodeNsfwJSAPI)

-Alternatively you can use https://api.yeet.ml/
+Alternatively you can use https://api.yeet.ml/ or run your own using our sponsor [Yeet Hosting:tm:](https://yeet.ml/)

 ###  [Installation](https://github.com/o7-Fire/NodeNsfwJSAPI/wiki/Installation)